-Don’t put your iPhone in the place with too much heat, such as a car dashboard.
+Don’t put your iPhone in a place with too much heat, such as a car dashboard.
 Your car dashboard gets strong sunlight directly.
-If the weather is too hot outside and you find the iPhone get hot as well, bring your device to the shade.
+If the weather is too hot outside and you find the iPhone gets hot as well, bring your device to the shade.
 Let it cool down a bit before you start using it again.
 No matter how hot the iPhone is, don’t put it in a refrigerator.
 Let the iPhone cool gradually.

 If your iPhone gets hot when charging, stop this activity right away.
 Observe what happens after the charging activity is stopped.
 If the issue disappears, check the cable and its adaptor.
 Maybe it’s not the original one.

 iPhone getting hot can indicate there is something wrong with your device.
 Before you start wondering “why my phone getting hot?”, turning off the iPhone would be the best thing to do.
 Shut down the iPhone by pressing and holding the power button until you see the red slider.
 Slide it from the left to the right.
 Wait for a minute and then turn it back on again by pressing the same button for a few seconds.

 Third-party accessories may cause some common issues on iPhone, such as battery life problem and iPhone overheating issue.
 So does the iPhone case.
 The design and material of the case can cause the problem.
 Remove the case and leave it like that until the phone cools down.
 Once your device cools down, you can use it again.

 Turn Off Personal Hotspot